iterative/ldb-resources/documentation/Command-summary.md

 `ADD` is the main workhorse of LDB as it allows data sample(s) to be added to a dataset staged in the workspace.

 `ADD` builds a list of objects referenced by their hashsum, storage location, or source dataset, and applies optional filters to rectify this list.
 Objects passing the filters are merged into the currently staged dataset.
 When data object is added to the workspace, an associated annotation will go with it.
-The particular annotation version will be determined by the source identifier.
-In case of version collisions (same object re-added multiple times with divergent annotation versions), the latest annotation will be kept.
+The particular annotation version will be determined by the source identifier. **In case of version collisions** (same object referenced multiple times with divergent annotation versions), **the latest annotation will be kept**.

 `ADD` allows for multiple objects (or object sets) of one type to be specified in one command.
 If no explicit object sources are provided and the `--query` or `--file` option is used, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.